danindu/ReForge/README.md

 1. **Fully Autonomous Pipeline**: - From fuzzing to exploit generation to human-readable reporting — all triggered via a single script, minimal manual intervention required.

 2. **Exploit Generation via LLMs**
-    ReForge integrates directly with cloud-based LLMs to convert crash artefacts into working Python exploits.
+    ReForge integrates directly with cloud-based LLMs to convert crash artifacts into working Python exploits.
 It does this intelligently, validating and refining output until execution succeeds.

 3. **On-Device Vulnerability Analysis**
     A local custom-model translates technical exploits into plain-English explanations, ideal for reporting, documentation, or onboarding junior analysts.